-- (1) The trial court clerk shall mail a date-stamped copy of the notice of appeal and transcript order form to (A) the Clerk of the Law Court; (B) the court reporter or Office of Transcript Operations; and (C) the attorney of record of each party other than the appellant, or, if a party is not represented by an attorney, then to the last known address of that party.
-This notification is sufficient notwithstanding the death or incapacity of the party or of the party's attorney prior to or subsequent to the mailing of the notification. - (2) The clerk shall note in the docket the names of the parties to whom the clerk mails the copies, with date of mailing.
-The clerk shall then mail a copy of the docket sheet to the Clerk of the Law Court. - (3) The trial court clerk's failure to mail the notice of appeal as indicated in Rule 2A(g)(1) does not affect the validity of the appeal, but no appeal shall be deemed to be filed and commenced in the Law Court pursuant to Rule 3(a)(2) until the Clerk of the Law Court receives the copy of the notice of appeal from the trial court clerk. - (4) In any action based on the Maine Tort Claims Act, 14 M.R.S. § 8101 et seq., whether the action involves the State or a local government, the trial court clerk shall mail a copy of any notice of appeal that is filed to the Attorney General at the same time as the trial court clerk mails that notice to the parties to the action.
+- (B) the court reporter or Office of Transcript Operations of the filing of the notice of appeal and transcript order form.
+The trial court clerk shall cause the notice of appeal and transcript order form to be transmitted to the attorney of record of each party other than the appellant, or, if a party is not represented by an attorney, then to the last known address of that party.
+This notification is sufficient notwithstanding the death or incapacity of the party or of the party's attorney prior to or subsequent to the mailing of the notification. - (2) Unless the notice of appeal and transcript order form are transmitted to the attorneys of record or parties not represented by an attorney pursuant to the Maine Rules of Electronic Court Systems, the clerk shall note in the docket the names of the parties to whom the clerk mails the copies, with date of mailing. - (3) The trial court clerk's failure to comply with Rule 2A(g)(1) does not affect the validity of the appeal, but no appeal shall be deemed to be filed and commenced in the Law Court pursuant to Rule 3(a)(2) until the Clerk of the Law Court receives the notification of the notice of appeal from the trial court clerk. - (4) In any action based on the Maine Tort Claims Act, 14 M.R.S. § 8101 et seq., whether the action involves the State or a local government, the trial court clerk shall cause any notice of appeal that is filed to be transmitted to the Attorney General at the same time as the notice is transmitted to the parties to the action.